 The Oakland population has grown exponentially from its size during Stein’s youth, when it was close to 10,000.
 Check out today’s Oakland here: https://www.frommers.com/trip-ideas/road-trip.

-Gertrude Stein’s famous quotation about her hometown, “There is no there there,” is often misinterpreted.
-It has more to do with the expression “you can’t go home again,” than a general criticism of Oakland.
+The writer’s famous quotation about her hometown, “There is no there there,” is often misinterpreted.
+It has more to do with the expression “you can’t go home again” than a general criticism of Oakland, California.

-That said, we did not find much of a “there” left of Gertrude Stein in Oakland, other than the colorful sculpture entitled “There,” in recognition of her quote.
-After seeing it, be sure to treat yourself to a cupcake from the shop on the corner that faces the sculpture.
+We did not find much of a “there” left of Stein in Oakland, other than the colorful sculpture tribute entitled “There,” in recognition of her quote.

-This is the sixth stop on our Northern California Trail!
+This outdoor shopping mall is the sixth stop on our Northern California Auhor Adventures Trail.